standardloop/knowledge-transfer/01-kind/README.md

   - role: worker
     image: kindest/node:v1.34.0
 ```
-Here we are creating two nodes, one for the control
+Here we are creating two nodes, one for the control-plane and one worker.

 ```sh